At an impromptu Adventure Gang dinner in early January 2014 we came up with the first Adventure Gang yearly challenge.

 This did not mean that we had to take a month off work to hike the whole track; we split the walk up into bite-size sections, each taking two or three days at a time.
-None of us had to hike all of the track, the key thing was that at least one of the Adventure Gang covered every section of the track, and (hopefully) that all of us would hike at least one section.
+None of us had to hike all of the track, the key thing was that at least one of the Adventure Gang covered each section of the track, and (hopefully) that all of us would hike at least one section.

 Logistically this was a big challenge as the New South Wales and ACT parts of the track involved a fair amount of driving from Melbourne.
 We therefore had to arrange key swaps, car shares and some longer weekends to do the more remote parts of the track.

 We used John Chapman’s Australian Alps Walking Track book as a guide for our adventures, although we didn’t follow his suggested sections exactly.
 Our sections (ordered from Walhalla in the south, up to Tharwa) along with their respective blogs and additional information, are: